An As Simple As it Gets Breakdown of Cryptocurrency and Taxes

 There is crypto tax software that can potentially help.
 There are a number of crypto tax software solutions to be found online.
 In general you need to pay a fee to use the software then give the software READ ONLY access to your trading history via an exchange’s API, import data from a CVS file, or enter it by hand (you can also give it access to wallet data).
 This can produce something your account can work with (the raw transaction data isn’t going to have dollar values and this could, understandably, be too much for your CPA to handle).
 I have reviewed one option Cointracking.info (click this link for a review), but here is how you search for more of them to research yourself: “name of exchange + tax calculator” or “cryptocurrency tax software.”
 You will need to double check the software’s work against your own records, but for those who did a lot of trading this sort of software could be a necessity (figuring out fair value USD for many trades is next to impossible, the software even with all its headaches… is likely to save you a headache).

 If you did anything other than hold, you should see a tax professional ASAP (a local CPA for example).
-The lack of clarification this year, plus the Coinbase lawsuit, hints at the idea that the IRS will have its eye out for traders who moved more than $20k in crypto.
-You must make a good faith effort if you moved more than $20k in crypto (even just between wallets).
+The lack of clarification, plus how Coinbase reports your gross trades, means must make a good faith effort to report if you moved more than $20k in crypto (even just between wallets).
 Further, you have some additional tax responsibilities if you make more than $1k in capital gains in a year (see below).

 Do I owe taxes on cryptocurrency even if I never cashed out?
 Putting together all the above points, one may owe taxes on cryptocurrency even if they have never sold cryptocurrency for US dollars and never cashed out to their bank account.
 Remember, trading and using cryptocurrency are both taxable events where the taxable amount is calculated from the fair market value in U.S. dollars at the time of the event.
-So if you spent the year trading Bitcoin to Ethereum on GDAX or Bittrex, then you realized short-term capital gains or losses with each trade and ow taxes on that.
+So if you spent the year trading Bitcoin to Ethereum on Coinbase Pro or Bittrex, then you realized short-term capital gains or losses with each trade and owe taxes on that, unless you are for example going to argue that the wash rule or like-kind should apply with the help of a tax professional.

 How capital gains and losses work?
 All capital gains and losses realized in a tax year (Jan 1 – Dec 31) are weighted against each other and subtracted from your initial investment (your cost basis).
 Then you owe taxes on profits in that year (or you realize losses).
-You aren’t double taxed, it doesn’t matter if you did countless small trades or one big trade, capital profits and losses work the same way, the only difference is the amount of work it takes to do your reporting.
+You aren’t double taxed, it doesn’t matter if you did countless small trades or one big trade, capital profits and losses work the same way, the only difference is the amount of work it takes to do your calculations for your reporting.
 The short-term rate is very similar to the ordinary income rate.
 The long-term rate (on assets held over 365 days) is about half the short-term rate.
 Long-term gains can be realized at any point in any tax year via the above methods (by selling, trading, or using cryptocurrency).
 Please note that if you calculate your gains and losses as “first in first out,” you realize all your long-term gains first (thus, you may want to see if “last in first out” works better for you).
-Lastly, on $3k in losses can be carried over between years (so if you have more losses than gains, you can only bring $3k worth forward each year to offset future gains).
+Lastly, $3k in losses per year can be carried over into future years (so if you have more losses than gains, you can only bring $3k worth forward each year to offset future gains for as long as it takes to work through the losses).

 How capital gains tax relates to ordinary income and the progressive tax system: Capital gains and ordinary income are both counted toward your adjusted gross income (income after deductions).
 Your adjusted gross income affects your tax bracket for both ordinary income and capital gains.
 The U.S. has a progressive tax rate on ordinary income and capital gains, that means you pay progressively higher rates based on your adjusted gross income.
 You don’t just pay the top amount you qualify for on all dollars you earn.
 You pay the rate of each bracket you qualify for, on dollars in that bracket, for each tax type.
 If you don’t understand how progressive taxation works, see an explanation of the progressive tax system.